-The committee meets on a monthly basis, to oversee the management of the debtors of the company.
+The committee meets monthly, to oversee the management of the debtors of the company.
 It also takes cognisance of debtors and any related action required, legal or otherwise, and recommends any required bad debt write-offs.
 The company recognises that it manages to retain a very positive time-frame for debt collection through the collective efforts of this committee.
 The Debtors Review Committee is made up of: